Daytrippin’ through the Desert: 10 incredible places in Southern Arizona

 The dazzling silhouette of a cactus at sunset is what draws many to this area.
 The brilliant medley of colors showcased in a desert sunset is something you will not forget.
 Gates Pass is one of numerous sunset hotspots in Tucson.

 A number of interesting attractions also lie within the vicinity.
-Old Tucson, the Arizona Sonoran Desert Museum, and the International Wildlife Museum can all be enjoyed along the same route.
+Old Tucson, the Arizona-Sonora Desert Museum, and the International Wildlife Museum can all be enjoyed along the same route.

 One of the best trails in Tucson Mountain Park is the Bowen Hidden Canyon trail at the secluded JW Marriott at Starr Pass resort.
 This relatively easy 2 mile trail features some of the most stunning views you will ever come across.
 As a bonus, it’s quiet all the time due to the semi hidden location.
 It’s more common to see deer, bobcat, and javelina rather than people!

-The Arizona Sonoran Museum is a combo wildlife habitat, aquarium, and botanical garden.
-This is a really interesting place for first time visitors as you will learn so much about the history of the area and the desert ecosystem.
+The Arizona-Sonora Museum is a combo wildlife habitat, aquarium, and botanical garden.
+This is a really interesting place for first time visitors to the Sonoran Desert as you will learn so much about the history of the area and the desert ecosystem.
 Several introductory trails will take you past the native plant life.
-And you can stroll around and observe animals in a setting reminiscent of their natural environment.
+And, you will have the opportunity to observe animals in a setting reminiscent of their natural environment.

 Daytrip 10: Sabino Canyon